 My personal favourite chapter was Women of Espionage.
 Damn, these five women rock.
 For instance, there is Elvira Chaudoir, a Peruvian Heiress and spy.
 She was a double spy during World War II and actually gave the nazi’s wrong information about D-Day.
 So when the Allied boats came to Normandy, a German tank devision was in the Bay of Biscay, thanks to Chaudoir’s information.
 I also enjoyed the stories about Brita Tott, Sarah Emma Edmonds and Noor Inayat Kahn.
 Seriously, go read about these women.

 As you can see, each story is accompanied by a beautiful illustration.
-These are al made by Sophia Foster-Dimino.
+These are all by artist Sophia Foster-Dimino.
 Click on the image for more of her work.
 These illustrations are gorgeous and work better than an photograph.

 So, if you are looking for a cool book about amazing people, read Wonder Women.
 To give you one more great Sam Maggs quote (this is from the introduction ‘we can do it!’):